AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 `kubectl get service --all-namespaces -o wide`

-Feel free to refer to the links for more commands you can run to get information about the cluster.
+Feel free to refer to the links at the top of this Lab for more commands you can run to get information about the cluster.

 ____